ava-labs/avacloud-sdk-typescript/README.md

 Use this function to securely validate webhooks from AvaCloud.

-For more information, visit the [AvaCloud](https://developer.avacloud.io/webhooks-api/signature) documentation.
+For more information, visit the [AvaCloud Developers](https://developers.avacloud.io/webhooks-api/signature) documentation.

 # Development